cwoffenden/hello-webgpu/lib/README.md

 	If you don't set the `enable_iterator_debugging` option then you'll need [`_ITERATOR_DEBUG_LEVEL=0`](//docs.microsoft.com/en-us/cpp/standard-library/iterator-debug-level?view=vs-2019) setting in the preprocessor.

 	At this point you might want to produce builds for both `target_cpu="x64"` and `target_cpu="x86"`, and optionally for the ARM64-based [Surface Pro X](https://www.microsoft.com/en-us/p/surface-pro-x/8vdnrp2m6hhc), with `target_cpu="arm64"` and `dawn_enable_vulkan=false` (Windows on ARM only supports DX).

+10. If you only built the samples, to get the DLLs you'll need to either build all (omit `dawn_samples` in step 8) or specify the shared libraries you need.
+See the full list here:

+	`gn ls out\Release`

+	These should be enough:

+	`ninja -C out\Release dawn_native_shared dawn_platform_shared dawn_proc_shared`

-10. That's it for Dawn but (optionally) almost the same steps can be used to build [ANGLE](//chromium.googlesource.com/angle/angle/+/HEAD/doc/DevSetup.md).
+11. That's it for Dawn but (optionally) almost the same steps can be used to build [ANGLE](//chromium.googlesource.com/angle/angle/+/HEAD/doc/DevSetup.md).

 	Taking the same arguments as Dawn plus: